Java Suite: 11. The Ruined Water Castle at Djokja (A major)

 Near the Kraton of Djokja, deserted, fallen into decay, stand the mouldy and crumbling remains of the once resplendent Water Palace, with its murmuring fountains and splashing cascades, with its aquatic pranks and air-filling scents of exotic flowers.
 Where once was merriment, there is now the mystery and romance of vanished days, the sadness of evanescent pleasures, The fountains and cascades murmur memories of yesteryears - yearning for past joys, mourning for departed love....

 12. A Court Pageant in Solo (A major → F♯ minor → A major)

 The pomp, bombast and gorgeousness of a royal procession on a festive occasion or court function in either of the two native capitals make a dazzling and grotesque spectacle.
 The exuberance and abandon of the natives, the force and charm of the native rhythms, challenge description.

 The clanging and clashing march opens the event.
-Strongly emphasized in the middle section (F sharp minor) of this closing composition, is that strain of sadness ever present in the music of the Orient.
+Strongly emphasized in the middle section (F♯ minor) of this closing composition, is that strain of sadness ever present in the music of the Orient.
 The hilarious mood is resumed with the Fugato, which leads back to an intensified version of the barbaric march.

 And here these tonal journeys come to an end.